Generalization ability and Vulnerabilities to adversarial perturbations: Two sides of the same coin: Approach

-In the experiments, SOMs were trained using the validation images in the ImagNet \cite{imagenet}.
-Once they were trained, we estimated BMUs corresponding to the validation images and used them to identify FnC.
-We used an open source python library QuickSom \cite{quicksom} to construct SOM using square grids and periodic boundary conditions.
-Table 1 shows the hyperparameters selected for the experiments, and the terminologies are adopted from QuickSom \cite{quicksom}.
+We used an open source python library QuickSOM \cite{quicksom} to construct SOM with a square grid.
+In the experiment, we tested SOMs of 4 different sizes.
+They contained 10-by-10, 20-by-20, 30-by-30 or 40-by-40 nodes at square grids.
+As we did not observe significant dependency on SOMs’ sizes, the analyses below are based on SOMs consisting of 20-by-20 units, unless stated otherwise.
+Table \ref{table:som} shows the hyperparameters selected for the experiments, and the terminologies are adopted from QuickSom.